joelnewcomer/eurokera/wp-content/plugins/wp-gdpr-compliance/readme.txt

 4. Control the link to your privacy policy, activate the request user data page and more.

 == Changelog ==

+= 1.5.0 =
+*Release date: March 13th, 2019*
+* Bugfix: JavaScript error when no active consents are added.

 = 1.4.9 =
 *Release date: March 12th, 2019*